Our office appreciates student organization advisors! Your role and support is integral

 - Encouraging opportunities within the organization that will contribute to the students’ development and education.

-- To read email updates from the Office of Activities and Engagement regarding your role as an advisor.
+- To read email updates from the Office of Student Engagement regarding your role as an advisor.

 - Be well informed of all plans and activities of the organization, and attend formal activities, as available.